ropensci-archive/ropenaq/README.md

 The `locations` function
 ------------------------

 The `aq_locations` function has far more arguments than the first two functions.
-On can filter locations in a given country, city, location, for a given parameter (valid values are "pm25", "pm10", "so2", "no2", "o3", "co" and "bc"), from a given date and/or up to a given date, for values between a minimum and a maximum.
+On can filter locations in a given country, city, location, for a given parameter (valid values are "pm25", "pm10", "so2", "no2", "o3", "co" and "bc"), from a given date and/or up to a given date, for values between a minimum and a maximum, for a given circle outside a central point by the use of the `coordinates` and `radius` arguments.
 In the output table one also gets URL encoded strings for the city and the location.
 Below are several examples.

 Here we only look for locations with PM2.5 information in India.